bernardo-rodriguez/unifytest/README.md

 - I had some issue with parsing the response from Random.org so I had to rush the ending.
 Instead of collecting values for all 128 pixels and I ended up collecting only 127.
 - Due to the issue described above and a slight bug when setting pixels, my bitmap image does not look like lines of the same color due to a slight offset (I figured out how to fix this but didn't want to resubmit after the deadline).

-*I figured out the parsing issue literally 5 minutes after my final commit but decided not to change it to keep within the time limit of three hours (I was starting a count at 0 and going up to 128 and that's 129 numbers lol).
+*I figured out the parsing issue literally 5 minutes after my final commit but decided not to change it to keep within the time limit of three hours.